gatsbyjs/gatsby/docs/blog/2019-07-11-user-testing-accessible-client-routing/index.md

 - [Example 3](https://marcy.codes/prototypes/routing/example-3.html): Focus changed to a heading element in the newly changed content
 - [Example 4](https://marcy.codes/prototypes/routing/example-4.html): Focus changed to an element wrapping the newly changed content
 - [Example 5](https://marcy.codes/prototypes/routing/example-5.html): Focus changed to a wrapper element at 100% width, rather than side-by-side (added during testing session #3 on zooming/magnification)

+These prototypes used [Doggo Ipsum](https://doggoipsum.com/) for placeholder text, which made for some fun testing experiences.
+"Cuuuuuute long bois" was my personal favorite, captured in testing screenshots. :)

 ## Testing results